RQC-HU/dirac_caspt2/README.md

 ras2        : RAS2 spinor list
 ras3        : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2)
-minholeras1 : The minimum number of hole in ras1 (If you don't write, it will be 0) end         : the identifyer of active.inp (required)
+minholeras1 : The minimum number of hole in ras1 (If you don't write, it will be 0) calctype    : The type of calculation. only CASCI or DMRG are currently supported. (if you don't write, it will be CASCI(default)) end         : The identifier at the end of active.inp (required)
 ```

 ### active.inpの仕様